oracle/docker-images/OracleDataIntegrator/README.md

 **NOTES:**

 1) If DB_SCHEMA_PASSWORD, SUPERVISOR_PASSWORD, WORK_REPO_PASSWORD are not provided in odi.env.list then it will generate random password and use it while running RCU.
-It will display generated random password on console
+It will display generated random password on console or can be found by looking in the Docker logs

 2) 12.2.1.2.6 Studio is required to be used in conjunction with docker image for ODI 12.2.1.2.6